OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    K-ary tree
       A type of :term:`full tree` where every internal node has exactly :math:`K` :term:`children <child>`.

+   k-path
+      In :term:`Floyd's algorithm`, a k-path is a path between two vertices :math:`i` and :math:`j` that can only go through vertices with an index value less than or equal to :math:`k`.

    kd tree
       A :term:`spatial data structure` that uses a binary tree to